plumatic/plumbing/README.md

    (extended-stats-graph {:xs [1 2 3 6]}))
 ```

-We can lazily compile stats-graph, so only needed values are computed, or parallel-compile it so functions that don't depend on one-another
-are done in separate threads.
+A graph only encodes the structure of computation and there are many compilation strategies.
+We can do a lazy compilation so only values  which are requested are computed.
+Since a graph encodes dependency, we can also do parallel-compile so functions that don't depend on one-another are done in separate threads.

 ```clojure
 (def lazy-stats (graph/lazy-compile stats-graph))